haeyin/LiveProject/README.md

 ### Interacting with Images

-I also needed to have the user be able to interact with this new PhotoId property and preferably be able to preview their photo before they uploaded it, so I applied JQuery.
+For the front end part of this story, I needed to have the user be able to interact with this new PhotoId property, and be able to preview their photo before they uploaded it.
+To do this, I applied JQuery.

 **View: Create.cshtml**